 Stephanie Rea is Professor of Music at Murray State University where she serves on the Honors Faculty.
 She taught flute in Germany as a Fulbright Scholar (while pregnant and breastfeeding, thank you very much) and has taught over twenty different courses at Murray, two of her favorites being Music and Society and American Musical Theatre.
 Rea has played in orchestras, composed flute music, taught thousands of students, written a flute book, spoken and performed at scores of academic conferences and music festivals, and has most recently focused her creative efforts on her quasi-one-woman show of flute playing and storytelling as a benefit for public radio.
-She bores easily and is curious about almost everything which has led to such things as her now-waning fluency in German, a rather dusty yoga teacher training certificate, and an insatiable quest for what's next.
+She is curious and philosophical by nature, thrives on systems and efficiency, and is passionate about the healthy use of technology, tending her herb garden, and reading nonfiction.
 She and her husband are raising humans in Western Kentucky.

 Long Bio